gingerbeardman/iwata-asks-downloader/README.md

 The content from multiple pages is processed and reformatted, as Markdown and HTML, and finally saved to disk as a single file.

 Note: HTML generation accounts for approx. 3 minutes of processing time.

+## Generating ePub

+Single ePub versions of each HTML file can be generated using the sctipt `to_epub.sh`

+Finally, you can combine the ePub files into one book using script: (TO DO)

 ## Content Status